Skip to main content

 Choosing upload mode

-Dataframer supports three upload modes depending on your data structure:
+DataFramer supports three upload modes depending on your data structure:

 When to use: Structured datasets in tabular or line-delimited formatSupported formats: